 - Sponsors can easily set up their own matchmaking rules with Swapcard’s data segmentation.

 - Manage time slots and meeting areas to pre-schedule, figure out who should/can meet who, lock in qualified leads.

 - Sponsors can also follow meetings on the go, keeping a real-time handle on appointments among attendees and exhibitors.

-This comprehensive matchmaking system is designed to help those who invest in an event track and measure their ROI, know what works in their approach, and what needs to change.
-Using these metrics, and building off the information they provide is a method for improving events that was simply unavailable before the virtual event boom.
+This comprehensive matchmaking system is designed to help those who invest in an event track and measure their ROI, and know what works in their approach, and what needs to change.
+Using these metrics, and building off the information they provide is a method for improving events that were simply unavailable before the virtual event boom.